Domain Adaptation via Alignment of Operation Profile for Remaining Useful Lifetime Prediction: Methodology

 In this paper, we study the unsupervised domain adaptation problem in the context of regression.
 During training, we are given access to a set of $n_{s}$ labeled samples from a source domain $D_s = \{(x_{s}^{i}, y_{s}^{i})\}_{i=1}^{n_s}$ and $n_{t}$ unlabeled samples from a target domain $D_t = \{(x_{t}^{i})\}_{i=1}^{n_t}$.

-Each observation $x^i \in \mathcal{X}\subset \mathbb{R}^{p\times T}$ is a multivariate time sequence of $p$ raw measurements of length $T$, where $T$ is the length of the observation window.
-Finally, $y^i\in \mathcal{Y} \subset \mathbb{R}$ denotes the Remaining Useful Lifetime (RUL) value of the observed sequence $x^i$.
+Each observation $x^i \in \mathcal{X}\subset \mathbb{R}^{K\times T}$ is a multivariate time sequence of $K$ raw measurements of length $T$, where $T$ is the length of the observation window.
+Finally, given a sample $i$ from the set of all trajectories in the source domain, $y^i\in \mathcal{Y} \subset \mathbb{R}$ denotes the Remaining Useful Lifetime (RUL) value of the observed sequence $x^i$.
 Labels of target data are not available during training.
 The goal of the task is to train a model using labeled set $D_s$ and unlabeled set $D_t$ multivariate time-series data of aircraft engines operated under different operating conditions.